 (1997) WAIS-III, WMS-III technical manual.
 San Antonio, TX: Psychological Corporation.

 (1994) Functional categories and acquisition orders.
 Language Learning, 44(1), 159–180.

 Pettibone, Erin, Ana Teresa Pérez-Leroux & Gabrielle Klassen

-This list is based on CrossRef data as of 19 august 2021.
+This list is based on CrossRef data as of 23 april 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.